 Michael Green Interviews...
 Adam Tobin

-Here is a Q & A with bassist and guitarist Adam Tobin.
-We talk about his experiences performing and playing in a band.
+Originally posted on 13th July 2016 here is a Q & A with bassist and guitarist Adam Tobin.
+We talked about his experiences performing and playing in a band.

 Where did it all start for you getting into music?